Koch Companies Awards and Recognition

 Accomplishments include operating safely, and in ways that reduce energy use and conserve natural resources:

 “Koch Industries is one of the most diverse companies in the world, with an array of operational challenges.
 From ranching to refining, each day employees apply a steadfast commitment to operate safely, remain compliant, improve environmental performance and meet customers’ needs.
 It’s easy to say you are committed to excellence, but the facts demonstrate our employees have many accomplishments they can be proud of when it comes to performance.”
 Jim Mahoney, executive vice president for operations excellence and compliance.

-- Habitat conservation and environmental education programs at 10 Koch companies sites have received Wildlife Habitat Council certification for demonstrated and continued commitment to environmental stewardship and education.
-Flint Hills Resources - Rosemount, Minn. and Corpus Christi Texas; INVISTA - Camden, S.C., Victoria, Texas and Waynesboro, Va.; Georgia-Pacific - Leaf River, Miss., Monticello, Miss., Big Island, Va., Savannah, Ga.; and Matador Cattle Co.
-Beaverhead Ranch, Dillon, Mont.
+- Habitat conservation and environmental education programs at 12 Koch companies' sites have received Wildlife Habitat Council certification for demonstrated and continued commitment to environmental stewardship and education.
+Flint Hills Resources - Rosemount, Minnesota, and Corpus Christi, Texas; INVISTA - Camden, South Carolina, Victoria, Texas and Waynesboro, Virginia; Georgia-Pacific - Green Bay, Wisconsin (Broadway facility), New Augusta and Monticello, Mississippi, Big Island, Virginia, and Savannah, Georgia; and Matador Cattle Co.
+Beaverhead Ranch, Dillon, Montana.